Byndyusoft/byndyusoft-net-rabbitmqconsumer-template/template/README.md

 ## Used queues

-- Service subscribed on QueueName-1
+- The service is subscribed to QueueName-1
-- Service sends messages to QueueName-2
+- The service sends messages to QueueName-2

 ## Prerequisites